 With this in mind, it should, therefore, come as no surprise that thriving companies usually have high morale in the workplace, while the converse is true for firms on the brink.
-To put it plainly, the importance of employee morale in any organisation can not be overstated.
-Here are four ways in which poor morale can affect your business.
+To put it plainly, the importance of keeping up morale among your employees - in any organisation - cannot be overstated.

 1. High Levels of Employee Turnover

 Employee attrition - within reason - is a regular aspect of a business.
 People move on from an organisation for different purposes, such as retirement, education, and family reasons.
 But low workplace morale gives rise to something more insidious - employee turnover.

 Unlike attrition, which is unavoidable, turnover is something that an organisation can mitigate.
 High turnover almost always reflects poorly on the organisation and is taken as a clear indicator that something is wrong with the workplace there.

 Attracting and retaining top talent becomes increasingly harder at companies that suffer from high rates of employee turnover.
 This can lead to a vicious circle that affects the productivity and overall efficiency of the business.